-Dr. Joy Kimmons is Associate Professor and Department Chair at the Department of Education at Belmont University.
+Dr. Joy Kimmons is Associate Professor and Director of the Master of Education Leadership programs at Belmont University.
 Dr. Kimmons holds a B.A. and M.Ed. from Middle Tennessee State University and Ed.D. in educational leadership from Peabody College of Vanderbilt University.
 She has also completed additional studies at Vermont College of Norwich University and Goddard College in Plainfield, VT.
 She has taught courses in educational psychology, educational research, child development, middle school perspectives, educational tests and measurement, and gifted education.

 Most recently, her teaching in the M.Ed. program includes a variety of courses which focus on learning communities.
 The foci include concepts of learning communities, educational leadership and management, and developing and sustaining learning communities.
 She works as a mentor to a number of graduate students completing their theses.